 Delcath Systems (DCTH) Initiated with a Buy at BTIG

-Delcath Systems (DCTH) received a Buy rating and a $23.00 price target from BTIG analyst Marie Thibault today.
+BTIG analyst Marie Thibault initiated coverage with a Buy rating on Delcath Systems (DCTH) today and set a price target of $23.00.
 The company’s shares closed last Monday at $16.91.

 According to TipRanks.com, Thibault is a 5-star analyst with an average return of 61.7% and a 72.7% success rate.
 Thibault covers the Healthcare sector, focusing on stocks such as Establishment Labs Holdings, Varian Medical Systems, and Irhythm Technologies.